ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

     CDB Export summary provides information about:

-    - Number of error and warnings that occured while exporting the CDB file.
+    - Number of error and warnings that occurred while exporting the CDB file.

     - Maximum number of node ids and elements ids that are exported.